wyvianvalenca/pet-adoption-OO/README.md

 - has:
     - location (Address)
     - date (Date)
+    - status (str)
-    - status (str): indicates if event has happened, has been cancelled or is in stand-by or in planning
+        - indicates if event has happened, has been cancelled or is in stand-by or in planning

 - can:
     - update: change any info